jrposada/aws-client/CONTRIBUTING.md

 3. Make your changes and publish branch.

-4. Open Pull Request against main.
+4. Open Pull Request against `beta`.
 Make sure to include a short description of your changes.
 Make sure your PR title follow's pattern  `[feat|fix]: <short-description>`.
 For example `feat: dynamo-db-request` or `fix: incorrect-aws-credentials`.

     Use the following template for your description: